MisterAbyss/MisterAbyss/README.md

 - --------------------------------------------------------------------------------------------------

 - ☆.This is mostly for Ponytown!!
 I might use it for future projects, who knows ^u^!!!!.☆
 - ☆.My friend requests are off, I also clean out my list fairly often please don't be mad if I unfriend you randomly, just tell me who you are and ask for be added again :333!!!.☆
 - ☆.I usually play this game to relax, often times I'm lurking or making skins!!!
 Please don't drag me into drama... ÚnÙ.☆
 - ☆.You can ask for my SimplyPlural if you are friended to me!!!
 I keep it for my system friends.☆
 - ☆.I get anxious very easily <:)!!!
 I might stop talking or briefly leave the conversation/game if I get too overwhelmed.☆
 - ☆.Almost always off tabbed or sometimes lurking, please whisper to get my attention.
   I may also not always see or respond to whispers in time.☆
 - ☆.Whispers are ALWAYS WELCOME!!!
 I compliment freely :))!!!
 I also do temp blocking when someone makes me uncomfortable, it takes a lot to get a perma ban!!!
 Just don't be an asshole and you'll be fine.☆

 - --------------------------------------------------------------------------------------------------

 - ☆.That being said... hello!!
 My name is Judas :3, call me whatever my pony name is too!!!
 Or by my kin/irl names.☆
 - ☆.Please do not talk to me if you are under 16, it makes me uncomfortable <:(!!!
   Exceptions are for the people I'm already friends with or close to.☆
 - ☆.I am very very taken and in love with my boyfriend!!!
 I will not reciprocate romantic advances or flirting intentionally, anything I say or do is platonic!!!
 Do no approach me with the intent to kin date!!!
 I don't want you lil bro!!!!.☆
 - ☆.I don't really like people copying my ponies because I take a really long time making them, taking inspo from the colors and general design is A-OK, just not a 1 to 1 copy...☆
 - ☆.My Discord and previous linked personal sites here are only given to people I know decently well, aka close friends or people I've talked to for a while on Ponytown.☆
 - ☆.Usually I'm AFK and/or lurking, but feel free to C+H, whisper to interact if you don't see me active please!!!
-(Friends are especially welcome).☆
+  Friends are always welcome.☆
 - ☆.I offtab very often, if I don't respond don't take it as me being rude!!
 In fact please whisper to get my attention!!! :].☆
 - ☆.Tonetags are highly appreciated!!
 I have a hard time telling tone over text, if you speak dryly I may ask for tone specification.☆
 - ☆.My OWN tone may change or be inconsistent, I'm just kind of like that, if you need tonetags just ask please.☆
 - ☆.Also, for clarification sake, I am not a proshipper nor do I defend them.
   Proshippers will be blocked or hidden if I am interacted with, this isn't a safe space for you.☆
 - ☆.Enjoy the Blinkie and Stamp hoard below!!!!
 More to be added... (and made ehehehe :3).☆

 - --------------------------------------------------------------------------------------------------